-3.1 General Status
+2.1 General Status

 You can reach a summary of basic router information and its activities by opening the General status page.
 This page is displayed when you log in to the device by default.
 The information displayed on this page is divided into several sections, based upon the type of the router and its hardware configuration.
-Typically, there are sections for the mobile connection, LAN, system information, and system information.
+Typically, there are sections for the mobile connection, LAN, system information, system information, and eventually for the WiFi and peripheral ports, if the device is equipped with.